gislaine-venancio/ServeRest-Performance-Testing/README.md

 - Images are organized in the `Images/` subfolder — keep this structure when uploading the project to GitHub (README.md at the root and the `Images/` folder alongside it) so they display correctly.
 - The `.jmx` test plan can be attached to the repository so the full flow (all 4 requests + variables + JSON Extractor, across all three Thread Groups) is reproducible by anyone reviewing the project.
-- Each scenario (1, 50, 100 users) was run with only its own Thread Group enabled and the Summary Report cleared beforehand (`Run → Clear All Results`), which is why the sample counts line up exactly with the number of threads in each scenario (e.g. 100 samples per request at 100 users) instead of accumulating across runs as in earlier versions of this project.
+- Each scenario (1, 50, 100 users) was run with only its own Thread Group enabled and the Summary Report cleared beforehand (`Run → Clear All Results`), which is why the sample counts line up exactly with the number of threads in each scenario.
 - Future improvements: investigate the isolated "Login - user/id" error at 1 user with a dedicated re-run; for the 100-user scenario, capture response codes/headers on the failed samples (via View Results Tree or a listener writing to a `.jtl` file) to confirm whether the failures are HTTP 429/5xx responses or connection-level rejections, which would confirm the rate-limiting hypothesis.

 ## 🔗 References